 Graphic: B360 arrival rfds Brisbane

-Santa’s sleigh wasn’t the only mission-critical craft landing in Brisbane this festive season – a new $16 million aircraft, the first of its kind to touchdown on Australian shores, has been acquired by the Royal Flying Doctor Service (Queensland Section) (RFDS).
+Santa’s sleigh wasn’t the only mission-critical craft landing in Brisbane over the festive season.
+A new $16 million aircraft — the first of its kind to touchdown on Australian soil — has been acquired by the Royal Flying Doctor Service (Queensland Section) (RFDS).

 The Beechcraft King Air 360CHW turboprop aircraft is the first of six acquired by the RFDS, totalling a near $100 million investment in the future of Queenslanders’ health.

-Revolutionising aeromedical care in Australia, the new fleet of B360s will give the RFDS the capability to fly further and faster than ever before while also reducing pilot workload to enhance care opportunities and providing greater patient comfort.
+Revolutionising aeromedical care in Australia, the new fleet of B360s will allow the RFDS to fly further and faster than ever before.
+It will also reduce pilot workload, enhance care opportunities and provide greater patient comfort.

-The new aircraft touching down this week will be the fastest twin turboprop aeromedical aircraft in the country, with the next three scheduled to arrive in Australia in 2022, and two in 2023.
+Touching down in December 2021, our new aircraft is the fastest twin turboprop aeromedical aircraft in the country, with the next three scheduled to arrive in Australia in 2022, and two in 2023.

 RFDS (Queensland Section) Chief Executive Officer Meredith Staib said the acquisition of the new aircraft would ensure the Flying Doctor remained future fit as it neared 100 years of operation.